What is Time-based Maintenance?

 Safety-related activities, such as fire extinguisher inspections and smoke alarm tests, are well-suited for time-based maintenance because the cost of asset failure is high, the cost of maintenance is very low, and condition-based maintenance (CbM) is either impossible or costly.
 HVAC units, furnaces, and other assets that require seasonal attention are also great candidates for time-based maintenance activities.

 Time-based maintenance activities are best scheduled and tracked through computerized maintenance management system (CMMS) software, like FTMaintenance.
-FTMaintenance is preventive maintenance software for scheduling time-based maintenance activities and managing preventive maintenance activities.
+FTMaintenance is preventive maintenance software for scheduling and managing maintenance activities.
 It allows you to easily track your historical maintenance data and create insightful maintenance reports for better decision-making.
-Learn more about how FTMaintenance can help you manage time-based maintenance by exploring our maintenance management software features.
+Learn more about how FTMaintenance can help you by exploring our maintenance management software features.